Sanyaqouser123/Sanyaqouser123/README.md

 <h1>Objective</h1>

 My journey in cybersecurity has deepened my passion for safeguarding data and assets from threats and educating others.
-As a fresher, I am eager to start my career as a Cybersecurity Analyst, where I can apply my skills to identify and mitigate threats while continuously learning and adapting to the evolving cybersecurity landscape.
+I am eager to start my career as a Cybersecurity Analyst, where I can apply my skills to identify and mitigate threats while continuously learning and adapting to the evolving cybersecurity landscape.

 # Skills
 * **Cybersecurity Tools:** Kali Linux tools, OWASP Top Ten-2021,Nmap, Wireshark, SIEM tools (Splunk, Chronicle)